CroxxN/pulsar/README.md

 - ~~Migrate to `libpulse-binding`~~ (done)

+- The code is a mess, organize it.

 ## Lessons learnt along the way; The path to `v.0.1`

 - The crate `pulsectl-rs` is good for basic volume control but doesn't work for more complex criterion.